xled/xled-docs/docs/protocol_details.rst

 - Access Point (AP)
 - Station (STA)

 AP mode is default - after factory reset.
-Broadcasts SSID made from `device name`_.
+See `Access point SSID` for details.
 Generation I devices provide open AP - without any encryption.
 Generation II devices use WPA2 with password `Twinkly2019`.
 Server uses static IP address 192.168.4.1 and operates in network 192.168.4.0/24.
 Provides DHCP server for any device it joins the network.
+It's hostname is `_gateway`.

-To switch to STA mode hardware needs to be configured with SSID network to connect to and encrypted password.
-Rest is simple API call through TCP port 80 (HTTP).
+In STA mode a device connects to an access points with configured SSID and password.
+If DHCP is enabled it sends `device id`_ hostname.

-Switch from STA mode back to AP mode is as easy as another API call.
+Network mode can be changed with an API calls.

 http://41j.com/blog/2015/01/esp8266-access-mode-notes/